-2. Heat the oil in a large soup pot over a medium-high flame.
-When it ripples, add the onion and sauté, stirring until the onion starts to soften and turn transparent.
-Add the pumpkin cubes, sprinkle with a little sea salt, mix well and cover.
-Turn the heat down to medium low and sweat the vegetables for about 10 minutes or until the pumpkin has started to soften and the onion is soft.
+Heat the oil in a large soup pot over a medium-high heat.
+When it ripples, add the onion and saute, stirring until the onion starts to soften and turn transparent.
+Add the pumpkin cubes, sprinkle with a little sea salt, mix well, and cover.
+Turn the heat down to medium low and sweat the vegetables for about 10 minutes, or until the pumpkin has started to soften and the onion is soft.
 The onion should not brown, so stir the pot occasionally to make sure it doesn’t stick.

-4. When the pumpkin is tender, add a grind or two of black pepper, turn off the heat.
+When the pumpkin is tender, add a grind or two of black pepper and turn off the heat.
 Add the miso cream little by little, stirring gently to mix.
 Taste as you go until you know how much you like.
 Miso is richly salty, so you do not want too much in the soup.
 Check for seasoning.
 Serve immediately.

 Miso is a fermented soybean product that is rich in protein, vitamins, and minerals.
 Look for it in Asian groceries or health food stores that sell macrobiotic products.
-There are several different kinds of miso, ranging from rich brown barley miso. through red to sweet yellow ‘white’ miso.
+There are several different kinds of miso, ranging from rich brown barley miso, to red, to sweet yellow ‘white’ miso.
 As a rule of thumb, the darker the color the stronger the flavor.